Getty Images/iStockphoto

 Will AI-generated content affect SEO best practices?

-Content marketers that want to embrace AI-generated content should know how the technology affects SEO best practices and new guidelines on AI tools from major search engines.
+Content marketers who want to embrace AI-generated content should know how the technology affects SEO best practices and new guidelines on AI tools from major search engines.

-As AI becomes more useful and more available, content generated by this technology will become increasingly prevalent in marketing strategies.
+As AI becomes more useful and more widely available, the content it generates will become more prevalent in marketing strategies.

-For marketing teams that create content for their brands, search engine optimization (SEO) plays a key role.
-Many marketers may wonder what the relationship between SEO and AI-generated content will look like, and whether search engines like Google will change their guidelines for content to reflect this new trend.
+For digital marketing teams that create content for their brands, search engine optimization (SEO) plays a key role.
+Many marketers might wonder how the relationship between SEO and AI-generated content will continue to evolve, and how search engines like Google will change their guidelines for content to reflect the complex and rapidly changing generative AI environment.

-In short, SEO's role won't change, but marketers' roles might.
+In short, SEO's role won't change, but marketers' roles and how or whether they use AI-generated content might.

 Google's updated guidelines for AI-generated content

-Many of Google's guidelines also represent advice for organizations and content creators who handle AI-generated content.
+Many of Google's guidelines also offer advice to organizations and content creators who handle AI-generated content.
 For example, content creators should disclose when they use AI to remain transparent and build consumer trust.

-Large language models (LLMs) such as ChatGPT carry some risk of plagiarism, as the LLM might repeat verbatim some of the material it was trained on.
+Large language models, such as ChatGPT, carry some risk of plagiarism, as the LLM might repeat verbatim some of the material it was trained on.
 Machine learning does not understand the human relevance of the content it processes.
 Content creators must disclose any content generated from tools built on LLMs to maintain their SEO rankings and avoid penalties from search engines.

 A chart detailing the steps of how search engine optimization works.